 Highly Trained Urologist with Years of Experience Helping Kansas Women Suffering from Female Incontinence

-Dr. Brad Rupp is a leading female urinary incontinence specialist in the San Antonio area and has over 28 years of years of experience in treating female urologic conditions.
-Proving quality and compassionate care, he is board-certified in urology and takes time in understanding the needs of all his patients.
+Board-certified urologist Dr. Brad Rupp is a leading female urinary incontinence specialist in the San Antonio area and has over 28 years of experience in treating female urologic conditions.
+Proving quality and compassionate care, he takes time in understanding the needs of all his patients.
 With an office located in Topeka, we are conveniently located for patients living throughout Kansas including Lawrence, Salina, and Manhattan.